-The Council's General Fund Reserve has reduced by £0.395m.
-This includes a planned drawdown of £1.406m to fund carry forward budgets from 2021/22 approved in the outturn report last year.
-The reserve has been topped up by the £0.611m carry forward of budgets from 2022/23 to enable the completion of projects as outlined in Appendix B of the Council's outturn report, plus the additional planned investment in footway and carriageway repair of £0.4m, all of which will be funded from this reserve in 2023/24.
-Excluding this, the General Fund Reserve will be £10.767m which represents 6.0% of the Council Budget Requirement for 2023/24 and is within the guidelines of 5-10% as agreed by the Council.
+The Council's General Fund Reserve has reduced by £0.704m.
+This includes a planned drawdown of £0.611m to fund carry forward budgets from 2022/23, as well as additional expenditure for highways improvements of £0.4m approved in the outturn report last year.
+The reserve has been topped up by the £0.307m carry forward of budgets from 2023/24 to enable the completion of projects and which will be funded from this reserve in 2024/25.
+Excluding this, the General Fund Reserve will be £10.755m which represents 5.7% of the Council Budget Requirement for 2024/25 and is within the guidelines of 5-10% as agreed by the Council.